anuragsngh16/gitlab-automation-wdio/README.md

 # Gitlab Automation

 This repository contains an automated test framework built with WebdriverIO and TypeScript.
-It is designed for UI testing of web applications, ensuring reliability and maintainability in test execution.
+It is designed for UI testing of web applications and the Api testing capable to send GET, POST, PUT & DELETE requests.

 ## Installation